almog-gueta/VQA/README.md

-This project is a HW assignment in Deep Learning course.
+This project is an assignment for Deep Learning course.
 The topic of the project is multimodel problems- specifically, visual question answering (VQA).

 In the folder you can see the instruction of the assignment, and a report of what we have done in the project.